Bigaston/easy-bot/README.md

 }
 ```

-### Customs Params
+### Customs Parameters
-You can define some customs params whitch is replaced by something :
+You can define some customs parameters whitch is replaced by something :
 - `%me%` : The username of who use the command
 - `%all%` : All the text after the command
 - `%n%` : The n-th argument.
 If the user don't specified him, return **nothing**